Our program aims to:

 - Furnish residents with tools to teach others effectively and become excellent educators.

 Residents have the opportunity to teach U-M Medical School students and visiting students from other medical schools through bedside instruction and formal didactic lectures.
-Other teaching opportunities offered are offered through the Service and Professionalism Project.

 To ensure that participants acquire adequate knowledge and develop their technical skills, participants' performance is monitored carefully throughout residency training.
 Residents are evaluated formally by supervising faculty members.
 Residents also evaluate the faculty regularly to ensure that educational needs are being met.
 The evaluation process assesses the ACGME core competencies.